Hexworks/hexworks-site/_tutorials/2019-06-21-how-to-make-a-roguelike-weapons-and-armor.md

     get() = findAttribute(ItemCombatStats::class).get().defenseValue
 ```

-As with inventory we're going to add a new entity type, `EquipmentHolder`:
+As with `InventoryHolder` we're going to add a new entity type, `EquipmentHolder`:

 ```kotlin
 package org.hexworks.cavesofzircon.attributes.types